Average mature size 1.75" x 34' Hardy to -15 F

 This is the most cold hardy of the running bamboo and the roots can survive to - 20 F. when established and mulched well.
 Nuda comes from Zhejiang in east China.
 It has very dark green erect canes with the powdery white nodal ring present on new growth.
 The new shoots are edible.
 This is the one for all of you that live where it is really cold.
-We have two groves of this species, one includes the Darrow strain.

 You cannot expect it to reach mature sizes in USDA Climate Zone 4, but it is well suited for those areas way up north.
 Average heights of 12 to 18 feet in climate zones 6 at maturity.
 The culm (cane) sheath is gray/wine colored with no auricles or oral setae.